 - Human resources

 Popular Career Options

 Upon completion of a general business degree program, graduates are generally qualified for entry-level employment in departments such as accounting, human resources, finance or marketing and advertising.
-They can also seek general employment in banking, insurance, retail sales, small business and accounting.
 Possible job titles could include:

 - Customer service supervisor